All Good Things: Jerry Garcia Studio Sessions

 All Good Things: Jerry Garcia Studio Sessions is a six-CD box set by Jerry Garcia.
 It contains Garcia's five solo studio albums, and an additional disc with previously unreleased studio recordings.
 The albums are remastered for the box set, and include bonus tracks such as alternate versions and outtakes from the album recording sessions.
 The box set also includes a 128-page book.
 It was released by Rhino Records on April 20, 2004.
 A bonus disc, All Good Things Redux, was also included with pre-orders from jerrygarcia.com.

-The albums included in All Good Things are Garcia (1972), Compliments (1974), Reflections (1976), Cats Under the Stars (1978), and Run for the Roses (1982).
+The albums included in All Good Things are Garcia (1972), Garcia (1974), Reflections (1976), Cats Under the Stars (1978), and Run for the Roses (1982).